Jonathan Ogden: College career

 Ogden's jersey was retired by UCLA, making him only the eighth player in school history to receive that honor.
 He was inducted into the UCLA Athletics Hall of Fame in 2006.
-On December 5, 2012 he was enshrined into the College Football Hall of Fame.
+On December 5, 2012, he was enshrined into the College Football Hall of Fame.

 Professional career

-During the 1996 NFL Draft, Ogden was selected by the Baltimore Ravens in the first round with the fourth overall choice, the first-ever draft pick made by the Ravens.
+During the 1996 NFL draft, Ogden was selected by the Baltimore Ravens in the first round with the fourth overall choice, the first draft pick made by the Ravens.
 Ozzie Newsome wanted to select Ogden but owner Art Modell wanted to select Lawrence Phillips.
-Phillips played in 3 NFL seasons and rushed for a career yardage total of 1,453.

-He was named a four-time All-Pro and an 11-time Pro Bowler at left tackle, earning trips to Hawaii in every season except his rookie year.
+He was named a four-time first team All-Pro and an 11-time Pro Bowler at left tackle, earning trips to Hawaii in every season except his rookie year.
 During his career, Ogden caught two passes – both for one yard and both for touchdowns.
 He also recovered 10 fumbles and recorded 10 tackles.
 Ogden also won a reputation for smiling.
 "He's a laugher," joked former New York Giants DE Michael Strahan.
 "You see him, you think to yourself this guy is not mean enough to handle the mean guys out there in the NFL.
 Jonathan would rip your limbs off, and he'd smile...and wave your arm in front of you."
-Ogden also threw his helmet in frustration several times.
 He is widely considered one of the best tackles to ever play the game.

 In 2001, Ogden won a Super Bowl ring with the Ravens when they defeated the New York Giants 34–7 in Super Bowl XXXV.
 Ogden announced his retirement on June 12, 2008 after a career that spanned 12 seasons, all with Baltimore.
 His retirement left Ray Lewis and Matt Stover as the last remaining Ravens from the team's inaugural season in Baltimore.
-At 6' 9", Ogden was tied with fellow Raven Jared Gaither and Bengals tackle Dennis Roland as the tallest player in the NFL at the end of his playing career.
+At 6' 9", Ogden was tied with fellow Raven Jared Gaither for the second tallest player in the NFL behind Bengals tackle Dennis Roland at the end of Ogden's playing career.

 Ogden served as the Ravens' honorary captain at Super Bowl XLVII, which saw his former team win their second world championship.